 Several levels of voluntary professional certification are available to locksmiths through the ALOA: Registered Locksmith (RL), Certified Registered Locksmith (CRL), Certified Professional Locksmith (CPL), and Certified Master Locksmith (CML).
 An exam exists for each of these certifications, and applicants must pass each exam with a score of 70% or higher to earn the certification.
 Holding certification can help a locksmith stand out as a professional in the field and can help establish credibility with customers.

 Step 5: Continue Education

-- Join a professional organization.
 In addition to the ALOA, many states have their own professional locksmithing organizations.
 Membership in a professional organization can provide a locksmith with a number of benefits, including access to continuing education options, computer-based testing, legislative representation, industry bonding, insurance options, and more.
 These resources can be used to expand a customer base and strengthen business operations.